Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Built and installed custom cabinets for residential clients in close collaboration with designers to bring their visions to life.
+- Constructed and installed custom cabinets for residential customers, working closely with designers to bring their visions to reality.

-Record each experience with reverse chronological order beginning with the most recent position.
+Write down each job experience with reverse chronological order starting at the position that was most recently held.

 5. Education

-In this section, you should mention your educational background related to carpentry.
-Include the name of the institution, degree/diploma obtained (if applicable) as well as the year of your completion.
+Within this area, mention your educational background related to carpentry.
+Include the name of your institution, degree/diploma obtained (if relevant) and the year of completion.

 Example: